ANU-HPC/aiwc-for-the-masses/paper/paper.md

 \label{lst:trace}
 \end{figure*}

-The differences between traces are shown in Listing \ref{lst:trace}.
+The differences between traces are shown in Listing\ \ref{lst:trace}.
 The OpenCL trace is shown in Listing \ref{lst:trace}-\ref{lst:trace-opencl} and presents the baseline progression of instructions expected, \ref{lst:trace-cuda} is the CUDA trace, OpenACC in \ref{lst:trace-openacc} and OpenMP in \ref{lst:trace-openmp}.
 Each trace should be read as the LLVM instruction executed over time as we proceed down the Listing.
 Blank lines have been inserted to align common instructions in the trace between implementations, this is to present the clearest difference between traces.
 Instructions of interest have also been coloured -- red indicates added instructions no apparent in the baseline OpenCL trace, blue instructions show a reordering of instructions between traces and olive shows substitution (or deviation) of instructions.
 The CUDA trace shows that each \todo[inline]{tie in instructions added with each memory lookup from the SPIR}.
-The OpenACC trace has no instruction reordering but has instructions added to componsate for the different control flow (looping) to support the workitems in a workgroup logic -- as was described in Section \ref{sec:spir}.
+The OpenACC trace has no instruction reordering but has instructions added to componsate for the different control flow (looping) to support the workitems in a workgroup logic -- as was described in Section \ref{sec:intermediate-representation}.
 There is no difference in traces between OpenMP and OpenACC traces because it uses the same OpenARC compiler toolchain.

 <!--